-The U.S. Attorney's Office for the Central District of California (the "U.S. Attorney") and the U.S. Securities and Exchange Commission informed the Company in December 2021 that they have opened investigations relating to the Company and our Chief Executive Officer, Andrew Wiederhorn, and are formally seeking documents and materials concerning, among other things, the Company's December 2020 merger with Fog Cutter Capital Group Inc., transactions between these entities and Mr. Wiederhorn, and compensation, extensions of credit and other benefits or payments received by Mr. Wiederhorn or his family.
-The Company is cooperating with the government regarding these matters, and we believe that the Company is not currently a target of the U.S. Attorney's investigation.
-At this early stage, the Company is not able to reasonably estimate the outcome or duration of the government investigations.
+In December 2021, the U.S. Attorney's Office for the Central District of California (the "U.S. Attorney") and the U.S. Securities and Exchange Commission (the "SEC") informed the Company that they had opened investigations relating to the Company and our Chief Executive Officer, Andrew Wiederhorn, and were formally seeking documents and materials concerning, among other things, the Company's December 2020 merger with Fog Cutter Capital Group Inc., transactions between those entities and Mr. Wiederhorn, as well as compensation, extensions of credit and other benefits or payments received by Mr. Wiederhorn or his family from those entities.
+Our Board of Directors has formed a Special Review Committee (the "SRC") comprised of directors other than Mr. Wiederhorn to oversee a review of the issues raised by the U.S. Attorney and SEC investigations, reach findings and make a recommendation to the Board with respect to these matters.
+The SRC is authorized to review such documents and interview such persons, and retain legal counsel and other consultants on behalf of the Company, as the SRC deems necessary or appropriate to complete its review.
+The Company intends to cooperate with the U.S. Attorney and the SEC regarding these matters and is continuing to actively respond to inquiries and requests from the U.S. Attorney and the SEC.
+We believe that the Company is not currently a target of the U.S. Attorney's investigation.
+At this stage, we are not able to reasonably estimate or predict the outcome or duration of either of the U.S. Attorney's or the SEC's investigations.

 Stratford Holding LLC v.
-Foot Locker Retail Inc. (U.S. District Court for the Western District of Oklahoma, Case No. 5:12cv-772-HE)
+Foot Locker Retail Inc. (U.S. District Court for the Western District of Oklahoma, Case No. 5:12-cv-772-HE)

 In 2012 and 2013, two property owners in Oklahoma City, Oklahoma sued numerous parties, including Foot Locker Retail Inc. and our subsidiary Fog Cutter Capital Group Inc. (now known as Fog Cutter Acquisition, LLC), for alleged environmental contamination on their properties, stemming from dry cleaning operations on one of the properties.
 The property owners seek damages in the range of \$12.0 million to \$22.0 million.
 From 2002 to 2008, a former Fog Cutter subsidiary managed a lease portfolio, which included the subject property.
 Fog Cutter denies any liability, although it did not timely respond to one of the property owners' complaints and several of the defendants' cross-complaints and thus is in default.
-The parties are currently conducting discovery, and the matter is scheduled for trial for October 2022.
+The parties are currently conducting discovery, and the matter is scheduled for trial for October 2023.
 The Company is unable to predict the ultimate outcome of this matter, however, reserves have been recorded on the balance sheet relating to this litigation.
 There can be no assurance that the defendants will be successful in defending against these actions.